Hokonui Rūnanga Register

 Mission statement

-“In Unity, successfully delivering on our Rūnanga and Charitable Objectives”
+“In unity, successfully delivering on our Rūnanga and Charitable Objectives”

 About us

-Hokonui Rūnanga is one of 18 rūnanga (local councils) of Ngai Tahu (South Island iwi), and is the only one located inland.
+Hokonui Rūnanga is one of 18 Papatipu Rūnanga (local councils) of Ngāi Tahu (South Island iwi), and is the only one located inland.

 Established in 1987, Hokonui Rūnanga was established to provide well-being for members through the guidance and management of members needs, encompassing: